 Each summer, it has been our privilege to welcome talented and eager university and law students.
-Students learn so much from the wide range of issues we write and research about, and from being a subway-ride away from museums, galleries, and auction houses here in New York, and we would love to help them defray their expenses by providing them with a stipend.
+Students learn so much from the wide range of issues we write and research about, and from being a subway-ride away from museums, galleries, and auction houses here in New York, and we aim to help them defray their expenses by providing them with a stipend.

 “The Center has provided me with a chance to foster my budding enthusiasm for art, museums and the law.
 As an intern I get to dig deeper into topics that interest me by writing articles, attend numerous talks by art world and legal professionals, and meet so many people with careers that I aspire towards.
 The Center has been a real learning opportunity for me, and I continue to pursue the knowledge I have gained at the Center towards a career in art law.
 “Jennie Nadel, Summer 2018 and Spring 2019 Intern

-Thank you to the art law firms
+Thank you to the law firms

-who participated in our Summer Intern Fund!
+who participated to our 2020 Summer Intern Fund!

-The Center for Art Law was founded in 2009 to advance knowledge of the visual arts and cultural heritage law, and became incorporated as a 501(c)3 not-for-profit organization in 2018.
-All donations are considered charitable contributions and are fully tax deductible to the extent permitted by law.
+The Center for Art Law was founded in 2009 to advance knowledge of the visual arts and cultural heritage law and became incorporated as a 501(c)(3) not-for-profit organization in 2018.
+All donations are considered charitable contributions and are fully tax-deductible to the extent permitted by law.